-Module code: VVOO671 Semester 1 and 2 NQF-Level: 8 TITLE: ADULT EDUCATION AND TRAINING Module outcomes: Module outcomes: On completion of this module, yo owledge and critical understand s related to adult education and to entific research methods, investi various relevant sources in orde oblems in a creative way; team, develop and present populations, as well as com demonstrate skills to, in an ethically justifiable manner, individually and as part of a team, develop and present adult education and training programs for a variety of adult populations, as well as communicate in writing in a prescribed report format, and orally to an audience of experts, the program and evaluate and improve on the programme manage and effectively utilis in order to master the stated se your resources in a self-regula d outcomes. ating and accountable way Mode of delivery: Full time - Contact.
-Assessment methods: The stu write a final examination.
-Assessment methods: The student must submit assignments and written class tests and Assessment criteria: Assessment criteria: In order to determine whether you have reached the outcomes of the module, you will: successfully and independently find, analyse and critically evaluate the necessary resources for seminars and assignments; perform literature searches and proof by writing scientific reports and a review article that you mastered the concepts, theories, methodologies and systems related to adult education and training; adult population in an ethic individually or in a group, offer an adult education or training program for a specific adult population in an ethical responsible manner, communicate the program to an audience of experts and motivate, evaluate and improve on the program feedback
+Module code: VVOO671 Semester 1 and 2 NQF-Level: 8

+TITLE: ADULT EDUCATION AND TRAINING

+On completion of this module, you should be able to:

+- demonstrate integrated knowledge and critical understanding of concepts, theories, methodologies and systems related to adult education and training within the discipline of Consumer Sciences; - on the basis of relevant scientific research methods, investigate, analyse and critically evaluate information from various relevant sources in order to address and resolve complex practice-related problems in a creative way; - demonstrate skills to, in an ethically justifiable manner, individually and as part of a team, develop and present adult education and training programs for a variety of adult populations, as well as communicate in writing in a prescribed report format, and orally to an audience of experts, the program and evaluate and improve on the programme and feedback; - manage and effectively utilise your resources in a self-regulating and accountable way in order to master the stated outcomes.

+Assessment methods: The student must submit assignments and written class tests and write a final examination.

+In order to determine whether you have reached the outcomes of the module, you will:

+- successfully and independently find, analyse and critically evaluate the necessary resources for seminars and assignments; - perform literature searches and proof by writing scientific reports and a review article that you mastered the concepts, theories, methodologies and systems related to adult education and training; - individually or in a group, offer an adult education or training program for a specific adult population in an ethical responsible manner, communicate the program to an audience of experts and motivate, evaluate and improve on the program feedback.